luketlancaster/maintenance_tracker/README.md

 Acceptance Criteria

-* User passes in `editMaint` command
+* User passes in `editMaint` command and one argument: Name of car
-* The program asks "for which car"
-* User enters the name of the car
 * Maintenance list is printed out
 * User selects which numbered item they want edited
 * User is asked if they want to edit the name or the milage for that numbered item